top of page

 ABOUT RUBEN

-A strong advocate for music education, Dr. Balboa has presented at the Best Practices Teaching Sessions hosted by the National String Project Consortium and given lectures at the University of Texas at Austin, Texas State University, and classrooms throughout the U.S. He is also grateful to have served on faculty for institutions such as: Austin Soundwaves, Austin Youth Orchestra, Illinois State University, Longhorn String Camp, Texas State University, and YOSA Summer Symphony Camp.
-He continues to be an invited guest clinician for string methods and orchestral techniques.
-In 2021, he was invited to be a guest conductor for Region 26’s All-Region Orchestra.
-Most recently, he was invited to give a masterclass for the American Viola Society Festival & 47th International Viola Congress in Columbus, Georgia.
+Dr. Balboa is a fervent advocate for music education, having presented at numerous esteemed conferences including the Best Practices Teaching Sessions hosted by the National String Project Consortium and the ASTA National Conference hosted by the American String Teachers Association.
+He has also lectured at various universities and educational institutions across the United States.
+His faculty appointments have included positions at the Austin Chamber Music Center, Austin Soundwaves, Austin Youth Orchestra, Concordia University Texas, Longhorn String Camp, Texas State University, The University of Mary Hardin-Baylor, and YOSA Summer Symphony Camp.
+In 2021, he was honored as a guest conductor for Region 26’s All-Region Orchestra.
+Most recently, he was invited to conduct a masterclass at the American Viola Society Festival & 47th International Viola Congress in Columbus, Georgia, and served as a judge for the 2024 Primrose International Viola Competition.

-Beyond his work as an educator, Dr. Balboa has a multifaceted career as a performer and enjoys working with a variety of musical ensembles.
-He has performed with The Dallas Opera, Austin Camerata, Abilene Philharmonic, Austin Opera, Celtic Thunder, Evanescence, Il Divo, Las Colinas Symphony, Lindsey Sterling, Mid-Texas Symphony, Trans-Siberian Orchestra, among many others.
-In 2017, he was invited to perform at the Festival of the Orchestras hosted by the Fort Worth Symphony Orchestra, where he performed Astor Piazzolla’s Le Grand Tango for viola and string orchestra.
+In addition to his educational endeavors, Dr. Balboa enjoys a multifaceted career as a performer.
+He has collaborated with renowned ensembles such as The Dallas Opera, Amarillo Symphony, Austin Camerata, Abilene Philharmonic, Austin Opera, Celtic Thunder, Evanescence, Il Divo, Las Colinas Symphony, Lindsey Sterling, Mid-Texas Symphony, and Trans-Siberian Orchestra.
+In 2017, he was invited to perform at the Festival of the Orchestras hosted by the Fort Worth Symphony Orchestra, showcasing Astor Piazzolla’s "Le Grand Tango" for viola and string orchestra.

 bottom of page